 The North Central Association of Colleges and Schools approved the introduction of doctoral programs (1973) and granted accreditation to Andrews University as a doctoral-degree-granting institution in 1979.
-This included the new EdD degree.

 In 1981, the department reorganized into three areas: Educational Leadership and Management, Educational and Psychological Services, and Teacher Education.
 The following year the PhD degree was introduced with approval of the North Central Association.
 In June 1983 the various undergraduate and graduate programs merged into a School of Education.